Why ChatGPT Hallucinates and How Structured Prompts Fix It

 By Mario Alexandre · March 27, 2026 · 8 min read

-I used to blame ChatGPT for its hallucinations.
-Then I realized the problem was not the model — it was my prompts.
-ChatGPT hallucinates because we give it incomplete specifications and expect complete outputs.
-The fix is not a better model.
-It is a better prompt.
+I used to blame ChatGPT for its mistakes.
+Then I learned the real problem was my prompts.
+ChatGPT makes things up when we give it too little information.
+The fix is not a new model.
+The fix is a better prompt.

-This is the same problem as signal aliasing in electrical engineering:
+This is the same problem engineers see in signal aliasing:

-"Write a blog post" has no boundaries.
-ChatGPT picks a length (usually too long), a tone (usually too formal), a structure (usually too generic), and a scope (usually too broad).
-Every one of these choices is a hallucination about your requirements.
+"Write a blog post" has no limits.
+ChatGPT picks a length, a tone, a structure, and a scope all on its own.
+It usually picks too long, too formal, too generic, and too broad.
+Every one of those guesses is a small hallucination about what you wanted.

-"Explain quantum computing" — to whom?
-A physicist, a CEO, or a 10-year-old?
-Without a persona, ChatGPT defaults to a vaguely educational tone that satisfies no one perfectly.
+"Explain quantum computing" says nothing about the reader.
+Is it for a physicist, a CEO, or a 10-year-old?
+Without a persona, ChatGPT picks a middle-ground tone that works well for nobody.

-"Suggest marketing strategies" — for what company, what product, what market, what budget?
-ChatGPT fills these gaps with generic assumptions that may be completely wrong for your situation.
+"Suggest marketing strategies" leaves out the company, the product, the market, and the budget.
+ChatGPT fills those gaps with guesses.
+Those guesses are probably wrong for your situation.

-The sinc-LLM framework eliminates hallucinations by ensuring every prompt specifies all 6 bands — PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, and TASK.
-When all bands are present, ChatGPT does not need to guess about any dimension of your specification.
+The sinc-LLM framework stops hallucinations by making sure every prompt fills all 6 bands: PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, and TASK.
+When all 6 bands are filled, ChatGPT does not need to guess about anything.

 {